 Solution:

-3. An online campaign achieves a conversion rate of 4% from 50,000 visitors.
+Question: A campaign converts 4% of 50,000 visitors.
 How many conversions occur?

 Solution: